zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 }
 ```

 This implementation would create exactly the same binary as the fold expression.
-However, the implementation is less generic since it is limited to exactly three languages and it contains duplication of code.
+However, the implementation is less generic since it is limited to a fixed number of languages, in this case three, exactly, and it contains duplication of code.

 ### B: Recursion